tfrizzell/sudoku-solver/README.md

 Syntax: python3 sudoku.py
 ```

 Once running, you will be prompted to enter your puzzle.
 Use zero (0) to denote an empty square.
 Whitespace is optional.
+Once finished, the puzzle will be printed out with the original (fixed) values in white and the solved values in blue.

 ## Example